philipphoffmann/gnome3-jenkins-indicator/README.md

 description:
 Gnome 3 Shell Extension to represent the current state of all jobs of a Jenkins CI Server.
 By default it monitors a local Jenkins instance by using its JSON API at http://localhost:8080/api/json.
+This is the default URL when installing jenkins on Ubuntu 12.04 using apt-get.
 See "configuration" for details on how to customize this for your needs.
+Feel free to mail me any problems, suggestions or feedback to mail@philipphoffmann.de :-)

 requirements: